🛑 Stop Project Baccara

 State representatives can apply pressure and propose protective legislation.

-Find Legislators →
+Find Legislators

 📝 Letter Template

-Subject: Opposition to Project Baccara — Request for Independent Review
+Subject: Opposition to Project Baccara, Request for Independent Review

-Dear [Supervisor Name / Planning & Development],
+Dear [Supervisor Name / Planning and Development],

 I am writing to express my strong opposition to Project Baccara, the proposed data center and 700 MW natural gas power plant planned for the Bullard Avenue and Olive Avenue area in unincorporated Maricopa County.